chinapedia/wikipedia.abstract.en/Page/Potential_energy.md

 Given this formula for _U_, the total potential energy of a system of _n_ bodies is found by summing, for all $\frac{n ( n - 1 )}{2}$ pairs of two bodies, the potential energy of the system of those two bodies.

-Gravitational_potential_summation_2.pngConsidering the system of bodies as the combined set of small particles the bodies consist of, and applying the previous on the particle level we get the negative gravitational binding energy.
+Considering the system of bodies as the combined set of small particles the bodies consist of, and applying the previous on the particle level we get the negative gravitational binding energy.
 This potential energy is more strongly negative than the total potential energy of the system of bodies as such since it also includes the negative gravitational binding energy of each body.
 The potential energy of the system of bodies as such is the negative of the energy needed to separate the bodies from each other to infinity, while the gravitational binding energy is the energy needed to separate all particles from each other to infinity.

 $$U = - m \left(G \frac{ M_1}{r_1}+ G \frac{ M_2}{r_2}\right)$$
 therefore,